VS-dev-cpu/Game-Engine/README.md

 # Game-Engine
 ## Pre-Alpha Version

+> WARNING: The Current Version may be outdated!

 This Game-Engine will be a more code-oriented Engine than others, like [Unity](https://unity.com/), [Unreal](https://www.unrealengine.com/en-US) or [Godot](https://godotengine.org/)

 I'm planning on optimizing it for mainly indie games; it will have medium-graphics and somewhat fast performance